-- As a general rule, foreign entities or individuals (with certain exceptions applicable for EU countries) cannot acquire direct ownership over land in Romania but such lands may be acquired through a Romanian legal entity; - In case of direct real estate acquisition, as a general rule, acquisition agreements must be authenticated by a notary public and registered with the relevant land book (usually such leads to taxes and fees of approximately 1% of the acquisition price); this rule does not apply in case of purchase of the shares of an entity holding the real estate; - VAT and other tax implications must be taken into account upon direct or indirect real estate acquisition; - Legal due dilligence on title is market practice and always advisable (such is requested also by financing entities in case of leveraged acquisitions for example)
+- As a general rule, foreign entities or individuals (with certain exceptions applicable for EU countries) cannot acquire direct ownership over land in Romania but only by creating a Romanian entity.
+Further restrictions and formalities are applicable in case of acquiring agricultural land located extra-muros (relevant especially for renewable energy and agribusiness projects).
+A legislative project excluding the limitation related to the development of renewable energy projects over agricultural land located extra-muros is currently pending before the Romanian Parliament. - In case of direct real estate acquisition, as a general rule, acquisition agreements must be authenticated by a notary public and registered with the relevant land book (usually such leads to taxes and fees of approximately 1% of the acquisition price); this rule does not apply in case of purchase of the shares of an entity holding the real estate. - VAT and other tax implications must be taken into account upon direct or indirect real estate acquisition. - Legal due dilligence on title is market practice and always advisable (such is requested also by financing entities in case of leveraged acquisitions for example).

-Transfer pricing
+Transfer Pricing